syahrizaldev/webdev-resources/readme.md

 ## Text Editors

-> List of rich text editor libraries for writing content directly into applications.
+List of rich text editor libraries for writing content directly into your apps.

 | Name                                   | Description | Pricing               |
 | -------------------------------------- | ----------- | --------------------- |